Yangunli/yanyangirl_articles/docs/HTML features/elements.md

-# difference with div & span
+# Difference with div & span

 div is block element, but span is inline element.